Hydrodynamical Evolution of Black-Hole Binaries Embedded in AGN Discs: III. The Effects of Viscosity

 \section{Abstract}

 Stellar-mass binary black holes (BBHs) embedded in active galactic nucleus (AGN) discs offer a distinct dynamical channel to produce black hole mergers detected in gravitational waves by LIGO/Virgo.
 To understand their orbital evolution through interactions with the disc gas, we perform a suite of 2D high-resolution, local shearing box, viscous hydrodynamical simulations of equal-mass binaries.
-We find that viscosity not only smooths the flow structure around prograde circular binaries, but also greatly raises their accretion rates.
-The overwhelming positive torque associated with the accretion dominates over the gravitational torque, and drives binary orbital expansion.
-However, retrograde binaries still experience rapid orbital decay, and prograde eccentric binaries still experience eccentricity damping, despite undergoing outspiral.
-Our numerical experiments further show that prograde binaries may experience inspiral if the physical sizes of the accretors are sufficiently small, such that the net binary accretion is reduced.
-Such a dependence of the binary accretion rate on the accretor size can be weaken through boosted accretion either due to a high viscosity or a more isothermal-like equation of state (EOS).
+We find that viscosity not only smooths the flow structure around prograde circular binaries, but also greatly raises their accretion rates. \rlr{The torque associated with accretion may be overwhelmingly positive and dominate over the gravitational torque at a high accretion rate.
+However, the accreted angular momentum per unit mass decreases with increasing viscosity, making it easier to shrink the binary orbit.
+In addition, }retrograde binaries still experience rapid orbital decay, and prograde eccentric binaries still experience eccentricity damping.
+Our numerical experiments further show that prograde binaries \rlr{are more likely to be hardened} if the physical sizes of the accretors are sufficiently small such that \rlr{the accretion rate is reduced.
+The dependency} of the binary accretion rate on the accretor size can be weaken through boosted accretion either due to a high viscosity or a more isothermal-like equation of state (EOS).
 Our results widen the explored parameter space for the hydrodynamics of embedded BBHs and demonstrate that their orbital evolution in AGN discs is a complex, multifaceted problem.